animeshsingh75/project/README.md

 * <a href="#screenshots">Screenshots </a>

 ## Pages
-There are 3 pages in the website-:
+__There are 3 pages in the website-:__
-* Home
+* Home-: This page contains a jumbotron, 3 tiles which contain a map,menu and also special menu category.Also
-* Menu
+* Menu-: This page shows all the menu categories present.All the images and even the menu category text is loaded dynamically uaing ajax and the data present in a json file hosted on heroku.
 * Single Menu Category
  ## Tech and framework used
 * HTML